 The Main Collection is located on the 3rd and 4th floors of the building and is arranged using the Dewey Decimal System.
 Look up a specific title or just find the location of a certain subject by using the library catalog found on the computers on the main floor.
 Main Collection items with Dewey Decimal numbers from 000-699 are located on the 3rd floor, numbers from 700-999 and Oversize items are located on the 4th floor.

 The Media Collection is located on the 2nd floor in the Reference Collection stacks.
 It consists mainly of DVDs. .
-Patrons can check out these items or use these items in the library (there are TV/VCR/DVDs).
+Patrons can check out these items for four weeks.

 The Reference Collection is located on the east side of the 2nd, Plaza floor of the library and consists of resources such as atlases, bibliographies, biographies, dictionaries, directories, encyclopedias and indexes and abstracts that can only be used in the library.
 They are often a good place to start when investigating a new topic or subject.

 The Reserve Collection is found behind the Circulation Desk on the main floor.
 These books (mostly currently-used textbooks) are put in the collection by request of the instructors and support the classes that are offered each quarter.
 They are for Highline student use only.
 Students must use these books in the library only for 2 hours at a time.
 Only one textbook may be checked out at any one time.